neyona/ddrfr-boilerplate/README.md

 This boilerplate was made to connect Django, the Django Rest Framework, and React together.
 It uses a webpack instead of create-react-app.
 I like create-react-app quite a lot, but Webpack and React worked well in this situation.
 This boilerplate is based heavily on Valentino Gagliardi's setup and tutorials.
 His site is https://www.valentinog.com and his tutorials are excellent.
 I have also learned a lot about Django from W. S. Vincent's books and blog.

+**** If you clone this as is, you will need to add in favicons or take out references to them.
+I left in the mechanics for favicons without leaving them in.
+I have used https://realfavicongenerator.net to generate them and been happy with the results. ****

 I started with Django and used the following commands in terminal.

 mkdir ddrfr-boilerplate && cd ddrfr-boilerplate